Neural Language Models Explained

 The model can be separated into two components:

-• We start by encoding the input word.
-This is done by taking the one hot vector representing the input word (c in the diagram), and multiplying it by a matrix of size (N,200) which we call the input embedding (U).
-This multiplication results in a vector of size 200, which is also referred to as a word embedding.
+, which is also referred to as a word embedding.
 This embedding is a dense representation of the current input word.
 This representation is both of a much smaller size than the one-hot vector representing the same word, and also has some other interesting properties.
-For example, while the distance between every two words represented by a one-hot vectors is always the same, these dense representations have the property that words that are close in meaning will have representations that are close in the embedding space.
+For example, while the distance between every two words represented by a one-hot vectors is always the same, these dense representations have the property that words that are close in meaning will have representations that are close in the embedding space. -

 The decoder is a simple function that takes a representation of the input word and returns a distribution which represents the model’s predictions for the next word: the model assigns to each word the probability that it will be the next word in the sequence.